 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognised initially at fair value plus any directly attributable transaction costs.
-Subsequent to initially recognition loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.
+Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.

-Loans and receivables comprise long-term loan receivable and other receivables.
+Loans and receivables comprise long-term loan receivable, other receivables and cash and cash equivalents.